})

 What are the benefits of structured training programmes for employees?

 Organisations with structured training programmes can experience a significant reduction in incidents, with some reporting up to a 70% decrease in risks.
-Practical exercises and real-world situations strengthen employees' understanding and implementation of protective measures.
+Practical exercises and real-world scenarios strengthen employees' understanding and implementation of protective measures.

 What cybersecurity measures should project managers adopt to protect sensitive information?